christopher-dG/gpymusic/README.md

 ## Crashes

-If `pmcli` crashes, your terminal settings will likely be messed up, in which case `stty sane` will restore order.
-Don't forget to [open an issue](https://github.com/christopher-dG/pmcli/issues/new)!
+If `gpymusic` crashes, your terminal settings will likely be messed up, in which case `stty sane` will restore order.
+Don't forget to [open an issue](https://github.com/christopher-dG/gpymusic/issues/new)!

 ### Disclaimer
 Expect bugs, and please report them!
-I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.
+I hope you enjoy using Google Py Music, and if you don't, that's okay too because I enjoy working on it.